 If you have a couple of hours a day, week or a month you can help out.
 There is something that will interest you and suit your skills.
 Some examples of volunteers we need are:

-All things Chapter – start a chapter in your school, you can run the Chapter, help with activities or anything in between.
+Local Chapter initiatives – start a CPF PEI Chapter in your school, you can run the Chapter, help with activities or anything in between.
+Major responsibilities include assessing the needs of the French second language students and responding to those needs.

 Newsletter Editor – help put together articles for the Branch newsletter, help stuff it into envelopes for mailings or start a Chapter newsletter of your own.